-Winegrowing Area (GI) in the state of Victoria in Australia with the two subregions Myrrhee and Whitlands.
+Wine growing area (GI) in the state of Victoria in Australia with the two subranges Myrrhee and Whitlands.
 The main town is called Whitfield.
-The area is part of the North East Victoria Zone.
-There are the post-World War II Italian immigrants here founded a thriving tobacco industry.
-The early 1970s were the first time by Australian farmers Guy Darling and John Levigny vines planted.
-Their great success made their Italian neighbors imitate this.
-An important influence exercised the little later founded family business Brown Brothers out, which bought on a large scale grapes processed.
+The area belongs to the North East Victoria zone.
+After the Second World War, Italian immigrants started a flourishing tobacco industry here.
+In the early 1970s, the Australian farmers Guy Darling and John Levigny were the first vines planted.
+Because of their great success, their Italian neighbors imitated this.
+The family business, founded a little later, had an important influence Brown Brothers from that bought on a large scale grapes processed.
 King Valley is flat in the north and mountainous in the south.
-The vineyards cover about 700 hectares of vineyards.
-The most important white wines are Chardonnay and Riesling, the most important red wines Cabernet Sauvignon, Shiraz ( Syrah ) and Merlot, as well as in smaller quantities the Italian varieties Nebbiolo and Sangiovese, The climate influenced by the King River is ideal for sparkling wines which are produced on a larger scale.
+The vineyards cover around 700 hectares of vineyards.
+The main types of white wine are Chardonnay and Riesling, the most important red wine varieties Cabernet Sauvignon, Shiraz ( Syrah ) and Merlot, as well as the Italian varieties in smaller quantities Nebbiolo and Sangiovese, The climate influenced by the King River is ideal for sparkling wines which are manufactured on a larger scale.